Mohammad Abbas Ansari: Srinagar-Muzaffarabad road

 During his tenure as APHC Chairman, Abbas advocated the re-opening of the Srinagar-Rawalpindi road so that the people of both parts of Kashmir could meet their kin and help survivors of the 2005 earthquake.
 "The people on both sides of the Line of Control (LoC) have been craving to meet each other.
 When India and Pakistan can resume the New Delhi-Lahore bus service, there is no harm in reopening the Srinagar-Rawalpindi road", Abbas said in an interview.

 On 7 April 2005, the first passengers from either side of the Line of Control cross divided Kashmir as the first Srinagar Muzaffarabad Bus Service was launched.
 Hurriyat leaders including Abbas visited Pakistan and Muzaffarabad in June 2005 crossing the Line of Control by bus.

 Death

 Ansari died in Srinagar on the morning of 25 October 2022, at the age of 86.
-He had suffered from multiple illnesses in the three months prior to his death.
-About one lakh people joined his funeral.
+Thousands of people attended his funeral.